-Applications that require spatial mapping data rely on the device to automatically collect this data over time and across sessions as the user explores their environment with the device active.
-The completeness and quality of this data depends on a number of factors including the amount of exploration the user has done, how much time has passed since the exploration and whether objects such as furniture and doors have moved since the device scanned the area.
+Applications that require spatial mapping rely on the device to collect data over time and across sessions.
+The completeness and quality of the mapping data depends on many factors, including the amount of exploration the user has done, how much time has passed since the exploration, and whether objects such as furniture and doors have moved since the device scanned the area.

 To ensure useful spatial mapping data, applications developers have several options:

 - Rely on what may have already been collected.
 This data may be incomplete initially.